bahmutov/bending-angular-rules/README.md

 * `step-1` - simple Angular application showing a list of names
 * `step-2` - adding the entered new name
 * `step-3` - dynamically extend a method on the scope
+* `step-4` - calling the server to get the new name

 ## Start